mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 > The init_scale default value is 0.02, and the compression rate is equivalent to the compression effect of 6-7 fixed bits quantization.
 >
+> Mixed bits need to search for the best bit, and the waiting time may be longer.
+If you need to view the log, you can set export GLOG_v=1 before the execution to print the relevant Info level log.

 ### Fixed Bit Weight Quantization